dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

 2. Set up Github account and install command line tools
 3. Install a text editor

-A companion blog installation blog post to the Mac OSX guide is [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-linux) for Linux users.
+A companion blog  to the Mac OSX guide for Linux users is [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-linux) for Linux users.

 #### Git and Github